Tarmean/fzf-session.vim/readme.md

 ![Screenshot](screenshot.png)

+Commands:

+    :SessionLoad
+        interactively load a session
+    :SessionUnload
+        finish the session and unload all saved files

 - Enter on [New session] creates a new session
 - Enter selects an existing session.
 This unloads all buffers of the current session and loads the new one
 - Ctrl-d deletes all selected session files.